- - - - - - - - - - - - -

 and basically: You couldn't be reasonable.
 You

-couldn't say let's try to reason this out together.
+couldn't say let's try to

-You had to tow the line, and whether it's a
+You had to tow the line,

-financial line or gun control line or whatever the
+control line or whatever the

 line might be.
 But people let that happen.
 Voters